Wednesday, April 9, 2008

 Online Course Completion Rates

-Online classes are taught - in most cases - by the same faculty member who teaches online.
-A total of more than 150 different faculty members are teaching the ~300 online class sections.
-They take a social constructivist approach - engaging students and encouraging individual knowledge-building.
+Faculty members, for the most part, take a social constructivist approach - engaging students and encouraging individual knowledge-building.
 Most faculty members check into their Blackboard daily and take pride in responding to student postings within 24 hours.

 Deployment of Online Degrees and Certificates

-The online degrees and certificates have been rolled out over the past decade - one and two at a time.
+The online degrees and certificates have been rolled out over the past dozen years - one and two at a time.
 Beginning with a Liberal Studies degree completion at the baccalaureate level and the masters in Management Information Systems and Teacher Leadership at the graduate level the program expanded at a measured pace.

 Program requests generated at the departmental level and progressed through the normal governance process. http://online.uis.edu/info/process.html